Simsso/Haskell-Studies/README.md

 **Pattern matching** is a feature of Haskell that allows multiple implementations of the same function.
 When calling the function, the implementation will be chosen depending on the argument's type. `_` is called catch-all and will match any argument type.

-**Typeclasses** add functionality to types that is reusable across all inheriting types.
+**Typeclasses** is a polymorphic type that adds functionality to types that is reusable across all inheriting types.
+A **type alias** is a way of making a type available through a differnt name: `type Name = Integer`.

+**Polymorphism** is the provision of a single interface to entities of different types.
+In Haskell it is either _parametric_ or _constrained_ (or _bounded_).
+The former is polymorphism that accepts any type, whereas the latter accepts only some types.

 Haskell's inequality symbol is `/=`.
 The **ordering typeclass** `Ord` enforces implementation of the following operators.
 ```haskell